EdisonLim17/iam-policy-generator/README.md

 ## 🔐 Security Highlights

-- **No environment variables stored in code** – all secrets (e.g., OpenAI API key, DB credentials) are stored in **AWS Secrets Manager**.
+- **No environment variables stored in code** – all secrets (e.g., OpenAI API key, DB credentials) are stored in **AWS Secrets Manager**
-- **Private subnet for EC2 backend** – inaccessible from the internet.
+- **Private subnet for EC2 backend** – inaccessible from the internet
-- **Application Load Balancer** – terminates HTTPS traffic securely and forwards requests to the backend.
+- **Application Load Balancer** – terminates HTTPS traffic securely and forwards requests to the backend
-- **Least privilege IAM policies** – tightly scoped permissions for Terraform and GitHub Actions.
+- **Least privilege IAM policies** – tightly scoped permissions for Terraform and GitHub Actions
-- **HTTPS everywhere** – using an ACM-provided certificate and Route 53 for domain management.
+- **HTTPS everywhere** – using an ACM-provided certificate and Route 53 for domain management

 ---

 ## 🔄 CI/CD Workflow

-### Frontend – Amplify
+### Frontend – Amplify + GitHub Actions
 - Triggered on pushes to the `main` branch
 - Amplify rebuilds and redeploys the static frontend
 - Route 53 + ACM ensure domain and HTTPS remain stable